RimshaSaleem/web-sprint-challenge-javascript-fundamentals/README.md

     A callback function is a function that is passed to another function with the expectation that the other function will call it.

 3. Can you explain what a closure is and how you used it in the counter function?
 Ans: When a function reaches outside of its scope into the parent scope to access a variable, can pass things down but can not pass things up.
 Reusibility is the main point.
-In counter function

 4. Describe the four principles of the 'this' keyword.
 Ans:1.Window Binding : If none of the other rules apply 'this' defaults to the window, the global object in node or   undefined in strict mode. - this happens when we don't give the 'this' keyword any context.